allenrowand/voron_mods/v2.4/SB2040 Fan Door/Readme.md

 Versions:

-– SB2040 door with capacitor relief NO FAN provides clearance for the capacitor at the top of the board but is otherwise stock.
+– "SB2040 door with capacitor relief NO FAN" provides clearance for the capacitor at the top of the board but is otherwise stock.

-– SB2040 door with capacitor relief and fan mount for the cooling fan.
+– "SB2040 door with capacitor relief and fan mount" provides clearance for the capacitor at the top of the board and a mount for the cooling fan.

 Thanks to garbqgebag V2.1135 V0.610 on the VoronDesign Discord for early testing.